AKIvan/DevOps/README.md

 DevOps Stuff

 ### Template Generator
-In template-generator directory you can find a tool that can easly generate or render template that you will defined.
+    In template-generator directory you can find a tool that can easily generate or render template that you will defined.

 <h2> AWS </h2>